parimalSavaj/videoTube/README.md

 now, how to refresh; get one request than follow below step.

-- get refresh token from cookies or body(if applition.)
+- get refresh token from cookies or body(if application.)
-- validat this token is exists or not.
+- validate this token is exists or not.
-- not decode using jwt and get user details.
+- decode using jwt and get user details.

+> `5. change password`

+- get oldPassword and newPassword from req.body (if you need conformPassword, so you use.)
+- in this route we add _auth middleware_ so access _req.user_.
+- so get user from database.
+- check oldPassword is correct or not using isPasswordCorrect method of user model.
+- setup new password; here userSchema.pre method automatic used.
+- send response.

+> `6. get current user`

+**why ?**

+based on it's used case,...

+- if user is login so auth middleware is run and we can get using req.user.
+- this req.user return.

+> `7. update user details.`

+**_this is only updates text details not files or photo's. for batter way._**

+- get details from req.body and validate.
+- we can get user using req.user; because auth middleware is run.
+- find id and update it's details.
+- send new details using response.

+**_update user avatar_**

+for this type of info update, write different routs for batter way.

+- for this rout used mutter and auth two middleware, so access of req.file(not files !?) and req.user.
+- get avatar local path from req.file.path and validate it.
+- upload this img to cloudinary and validate it.
+- now update avatar url based on cloudinary url.
+- now same for coverImage.
+- send response.

+> **write subscription model**